idaholab/virtual_test_bed/doc/content/msr/cnrs/phase-0-model.md

 ### Step 02 Results:

-The results for this step include observing the fission rate density distribution and examining the influence of mesh refinment.
+The results for this step include observing the fission rate density distribution and examining the influence of mesh refinement.
-Due to the length of the results, this documentation will only show the fission rate distribution along AA` which is as follows
+Due to the length of the results, this documentation will only show the fission rate distribution along AA` which is presented in [step02-results].

 !media media/msr/cnrs/step02-results.png
-  style=width:50%
+  style=width:60%
+  id=step02-results

 For results on the mesh refinement, the reader is referred to the publication [!citep](jaradat2024verification).